Questfall/docs/mining/crafting.md

 For example, A level 10 rare (C) robe gives +4% to mining efficiency, +1000 to mana, +1000 stamina, and +10 to crafting attribute, by upgrading it to level 11 it gives 4.4% to mining efficiency, +1100 to mana, and +1100 to stamina, and +10 to crafting attribute.
 {% endhint %}

-There is no fixed maximum level for the items as it will increase with the levels of the highest-level user.
+There is no fixed maximum level for the items as it will increase with the level of the highest-level user.

 ### Spell Books